8BitJustin/personal-blog-website/README.md

 ## Getting Started

-These instructions will advise how to create a profile for login purposes , create a database for post storage, and how to launch locally (instructions on how to deploy to Heroku will not be covered).
+These instructions will advise how to create a profile for login purposes, create a database for post storage, and how to launch locally
+ (instructions on how to deploy to Heroku will not be covered).

 ### Prerequisites